NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Duration increased to 17 frames
   - Starts up three frames later (ends same time) with three frames less super freeze (TODO: 3 or 5?)
   - Small subbable window now exists as a result
+- RA has defense frames and can be grabbed during airborne frames
 - GRKnJ
   - Summons a 6A monster that hits for a small bounce
   - Tayuya teleports a bit further back